SebasOcampoo/IoTCamp/InitialProjects/readme.md

 The device status is implemented as a state machine, so every device can have 3 states:
 - **enabled**: it can send events to IoT Hub
-- **warning**: when it exceed the quota for the first time.
+- **warning**: set when it exceed the quota for the first time.
 It can continue to send events to IoT Hub but it is notified by the application to decrease the frequency
-- **disabled**: if the device exceed the quota 2 times consecutively it is disabled and it cannot send events until the next day
+- **disabled**: set if the device exceed the quota 2 times consecutively it is disabled and it cannot send events until the next day

 The number of events sent from each device is counted by the Stream Analytics connected to the IoT Hub.